ATOMICMAN007/RSS-feed-app/README.md

 ## TODO
 - [x]  Refresh feed functionaity.
-- [ ] When an article page is refreshed, update the data.
+- [x] When an article page is refreshed, update the data.
 - [ ] Multiple RSS feed subscriptions.
-- [ ] Add Sidebar with RSS subscribtions.
+- [x] ~~Add Sidebar with RSS subscribtions~~ Add Navbar with RSS subscribtions.
+- [ ] List articles from all the subscribed feeds on homepage.